mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 Further rules:

-- If a method requires a parameters in a given unit it append with a common short-hand name in this unit (e.g.
+- If a method requires a parameter in a given unit, append it with a common short-hand name in this unit (e.g.
-  `windowsize_ms` would expect a value in milliseconds.
+  `windowsize_ms` would expect a value in milliseconds).
 - Time is either specified in seconds (s) for user facing durations (e.g. stride time), but time points in intermediate results (e.g. biomechanical events) are typically specified in samples since the start of the measurement (#).